 If you’re better at using hot glue than I am, you’ll get perfect shapes from the beginning.
 As it turns out, I don’t know how to finish the glue lines properly, so I got a lot of thin strings of glue everywhere – but that’s ok, since you can simply trim them out with scissors and the snowflakes will be as perfect as if you’d make them like that on the first try (and who has to know?!)

-4. Let them dry for a few minutes until the glue is cold, and then you can peel them off the wax paper.
-They should come right off without any residues at all, so you will be able to reuse the wax sheet as many times as you like.
+4. Let them dry for a few minutes until the glue is cold, and then you can peel them off the parchment paper.
+They should come right off without any residues at all, so you will be able to reuse the parchment sheet as many times as you like.
 Handy, right?

 5. If you want to add glitter, now it’s the time.
 Cover them in normal craft glue, then in glitter in the colour of your choice, let them dry, and shake them a little to get rid of the excess glitter.
 Ta-da!